Car insurance groups are numbered one to 50, a car in a low group is the best way to lower car insurance.

 The main factors used in setting car insurance groups are:

 - Car security – what security features the car has – includes Alarms & Immobilisers, security locks on doors, the visibility of the VIN & locking for alloy wheels.
-(A well-secured car will receive a lower insurance group).
+(A well-secured vehicle will receive a lower insurance group).

 2. Will my insurance be cheaper if I drive a car in a low Car Insurance Group?